-REAL 600 0 units DRE Exam Preparation 54 hours lecture Becommended Preparation: BEA
+REAL 600 0 units DRE Exam Preparation

 Recommended Preparation: REAL 80 and REAL 81.
 Grading: non graded.

 This course reviews all the material necessary to take the CA Department of Real Estate Salesperson's or Broker's Examination.
 Students learn the financial, economic, and political aspects of real estate practice in California.
 Regulations of the real estate business and licensing of real estate brokers and salespersons are discussed in detail.
 In addition, the license law, the subdivision law administered by the Real Estate Commissioner, the Regulations of the Commissioner, and extracts from other pertinent California codes, are presented.